1TB USB Flash Drives: Ultimate Guide to Portable

 Q5: Why does my 1TB flash drive show less than 1TB?

 It’s normal for a 1TB USB flash drive (or any storage device) to show slightly less than its advertised capacity when formatted.
 This is due to the difference between how manufacturers define a terabyte (1TB = 1,000,000,000,000 bytes) and how operating systems calculate it (1TB ≈ 1,099,511,627,776 bytes, or 1024^4 bytes, also known as a tebibyte or TiB).
-Additionally, a small portion of the drive’s space is reserved for the file system and controller firmware.
+A small portion of the drive’s space is reserved for the file system and controller firmware.

 Your Data, Super-Sized and Portable